 3D Mammography Provides Detailed Evaluation of the Breast

 Breast tomosynthesis, also known as 3D mammography, is a recently developed type of breast imaging which goes beyond the traditional mammography test providing more detailed evaluation of the breast.
 This has been shown to increase the sensitivity of mammography studies and decrease the number of false positives.
-3D mammography is coming soon to Skagit Regional Health in fall 2019, funded by a $2M Capital Campaign by the Skagit Valley Hospital Foundation.

 Breast Biopsies Analyze for Cancer Cells

 Sometimes a lump in the breast is found to be benign, meaning it is an irregularity, but not cancer.
 If your lump or lesion cannot be confirmed as benign through physical examination or imaging tests, a breast biopsy is required.
 This procedure will obtain tissue samples for analysis by pathologists to determine whether the area of concern contains cancerous cells.
 Because most of these lesions are so small at the time of detection, diagnostic image-guidance is necessary to ensure the most accurate biopsy sampling.
 Biopsies may be performed with any of the following diagnostic imaging guidance techniques:

 Skagit Regional Health offers comprehensive diagnostic services for every phase of breast cancer detection.
 Other diagnostic services for breast cancer include:

 For More Information About Mammography

 To schedule your annual mammogram in Mount Vernon please call the Women's Imaging Center at 360-428-7275, and in Arlington call Cascade Valley Hospital at 360-814-2168.
 Our team can help you schedule a routine mammogram or an advanced breast imaging study, based on your individual needs.